Links to vets in Guernsey

 You need to be at least 14 years old to help at the Shelter.
 Although if you are younger then you could still help.
 If you talk to your parents or guardians they may can help you with fund raising for the Animal Shelter.

-Last night we held our sixth Volunteer Evening and 8th group Induction at the GSPCA of 2014.
+On Wednesday the 26th November we held our eleventh and final Volunteer Induction Evening at the GSPCA of 2014.

-Steve Byrne GSPCA Manager was on hand to greet and talk to the 10 new volunteers about the work of the Shelter and induct the keen new volunteers about the procedures and protocols at the Animal Shelter.
+Steve Byrne GSPCA Manager and Emma Trousdale Animal Care Assistant were on hand to talk to the 17 new volunteers about the work of the Shelter and induct the keen new volunteers about the procedures and protocols at the Animal Shelter.

-Some were interested in helping fund raise, others clean kennels, walk dogs, socialise cats and one doing his Duke of Edinburgh.
+Some were interested in helping fund raising, others clean kennels, walk dogs, socialise cats and even those doing their Duke of Edinburgh.